jackyhuynh/WebTemplate/README.md

 # Template for Web App with Authentication

 ## Introduction
 Industry template for authentication with login, register, validation and the secrect (home) page.
-Project is designed by Dr.Angela from [100 days of code](https://100daysofpython.dev/)
+Project is designed by Dr.Angela from [100 days of code](https://100daysofpython.dev/).
+Implemented by Truc Huynh.

 ## Structure:
 ```code